Bunniapp/biddog/README.md

 /// @param deposit The deposit amount, must be a multiple of rent and cover rent for >=K epochs function bid(PoolId id, address manager, uint24 swapFee, uint128 rent, uint128 deposit) external;

+/// @notice Adds deposit to the top bid.
+Only callable by topBids[id].manager.
+/// @param id The pool id
+/// @param amount The amount to deposit, must be a multiple of rent function depositIntoTopBid(PoolId id, uint128 amount) external;

 /// @notice Withdraws from the deposit of the top bid.
 Only callable by topBids[id].manager.
 Reverts if D_top / R_top < K.
 /// @param id The pool id
 /// @param amount The amount to withdraw, must be a multiple of rent and leave D_top / R_top >= K
 /// @param recipient The address of the recipient function withdrawFromTopBid(PoolId id, uint128 amount, address recipient) external;

+/// @notice Adds deposit to the next bid.
+Only callable by nextBids[id].manager.
+/// @param id The pool id
+/// @param amount The amount to deposit, must be a multiple of rent function depositIntoNextBid(PoolId id, uint128 amount) external;

 /// @notice Withdraws from the deposit of the next bid.
 Only callable by nextBids[id].manager.
 Reverts if D_next / R_next < K.
 /// @param id The pool id